macorobots/roomac_ros/roomac_autonomous_manipulation/README.md

 # roomac_autonomous_manipulation

 This package implements object detection and picking up action necessary for autonomous manipulation.
-Object detection consists of analyzing point cloud data received from Kinect sensor.
-Picking object manager provides action that runs all operations necessary to pick up object once robot drives up to the table.
+Object detection consists of analyzing point cloud data received from the Kinect sensor.
+The picking object manager provides an action that runs all operations necessary to pick up an object once the robot is near the table.

-Test for this package consists of detecting object and table on rosbag.
+Test for this package consists of detecting object and table on the rosbag.

 ## Running